Tool Advice is reader supported. When you buy through links on our site we may earn an affiliate commission. Learn more.

 You can get smaller saws for working in confined spaces.
 However if you are not restricted, then a full size saw is always the way to go.
 These ones are all around 20 inches or slightly longer.

-This is quite a long article, so if you are in a hurry, then the best hand saw on the UK market right now, is the Stanley 20" fine finish hand saw.
+The best hand saw is the Stanley 20" fine finish hand saw.